Albert D. Pionke

 - “Introduction, The Socio-Literary Imaginary in 19th and 20th Century Britain: Victorian and Edwardian Inflections, Eds.
 Maria K. Bachman and Albert D. Pionke, London: Routledge, 2020, pp. 1-24.

 - “Mill, Comte, and the Literature of Sociological Critique, The Socio-Literary Imaginary in 19th and 20th Century Britain: Victorian and Edwardian Inflections, Eds.
 Maria K. Bachman and Albert D. Pionke, London: Routledge, 2020, pp. 25-41.

 - “‘Master Jonathan’ in Cuba: A Case Study in Colonial Bildungskarikatur,” Comic Empires: Imperialism in Cartoons, Caricature and Satirical Art, Eds.
-Richard Scully and Andrekos Varnava, Manchester: Manchester University Press.
+Richard Scully and Andrekos Varnava, Manchester: Manchester University Press, 2019, pp. 25-41.
 Co-authored with Frederick Whiting.

 - “Cardinal Manning and the Redisciplining of Biography,” Victorian Studies 61.1 (Autumn 2018): 86-92.

 - “Introduction: Carlyle’s Networks of Influence,” Thomas Carlyle and the Idea of Influence, Eds.
 Kerry, Pionke, and Dent, Teaneck, NJ: Fairleigh Dickinson University Press, 2018, pp. 1-24.

 - “Influence as Palimpsest: Carlyle, Mill, Sterling,” Thomas Carlyle and the Idea of Influence, Eds.
 Kerry, Pionke, and Dent, Teaneck, NJ: Fairleigh Dickinson University Press, 2018, pp. 293-304.